Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_hybrid_tables/getting_started_with_hybrid_tables.md

 ```

 ## Hybrid Querying
-Duration: 5 Minutes
+Duration: 5

 In this step, we will test the join between hybrid and standard tables.
 We will use the TRUCK_STANDARD table created in the previous step and join it with the hybrid table ORDER_HEADER.

 ### Step 7.1 Explore Data

-In the Set Up step, we already created and loaded data into the ORDER_HEADER tables.
+In the Setup step, we already created and loaded data into the ORDER_HEADER tables.
 Now we can run a few queries and review some information to get familiar with it.
 ```sql
 -- Step 7
 -- Set step context